research

 In this paper, we evaluate a single-index polymorphic production function that relates agricultural output to temperature and precipitation.
 The advantage of this new approach to measuring agricultural vulnerability under climatic change is that a single-index measure of vulnerability can capture a range of climate responses including plateau effects.
 The approach identifies plateau effects in the crop yield-weather relationship and provides overall fits consistent with higher-order polynomial fitting.
 We apply the technique to corn, soybeans, wheat, and cotton at the USA county level.
 We illustrate its computation and use as a critical policy variable.

-Ariel Ortiz-Bobea, Toby R. Ault, Carlos M. Carrillo, Robert G. Chambers and David B. Lobell
+Ariel Ortiz-Bobea, Toby R. Ault, Carlos M. Carrillo, Robert G. Chambers, David B. Lobell

 Nature Climate Change